 Depth-integrated or point-integrated sampling procedures are traditionally used to determine the mean concentration of suspended sediment in rivers.
 However, deploying these methods from a boat is rarely feasible due to the velocity and depth ranges that are encountered in large Amazonian rivers.
-For a point-integrated bottle sampling method, maintaining a position for a duration long enough to capture a representative water sample (Gitto et al., 2017) requires anchoring the boat and using

-5 a heavy ballast.
+For a point-integrated bottle sampling method, maintaining a position for a duration long enough to capture a representative water sample (Gitto et al., 2017) requires anchoring the boat and using a heavy ballast.
 This type of operation is very risky without good infrastructure and well-trained staff, especially when collecting measurements near the river's bottom.
-Moreover, this method decreases the number of samples that can be collected in one day.
+Moreover, this method decreases the number of samples that can be collected in 1 d.

 For a depth-integrated sampling method within a deep river, the bottle may fill up before reaching the water surface if its transit speed is too slow.
-Moreover, if the ballast weight is not sufficient to hold the sampler nose in a horizontal position, the filling conditions are not isokinetic, and therefore, the sample will be non-representative.
+Moreover, if the ballast weight is not sufficient to hold the sampler nose in a horizontal position, the filling conditions are not isokinetic, and, therefore, the sample will be nonrepresentative.

-Indirect surrogate technologies (e.g. laser diffraction technology or high-frequency acoustic instruments with multitransducers) may also be used.
-These instruments provide access to the temporal variability in concentration or grain size; however, they have limited ranges, post-processing complexity (Gray and Gartner, 2010; Armijos et al., 2016), and higher maintenance costs due the fragility of the instruments.
+Indirect surrogate technologies (e.g., laser diffraction technology or high-frequency acoustic instruments with multitransducers) may also be used.
+These instruments provide access to the temporal variability in concentration or grain size; however, they have limited ranges, post-processing complexity (Gray and Gartner, 2010; Armijos et al., 2016) and higher maintenance costs due the fragility of the instruments.

-- Thus, sampling methods with instantaneous capture or short-term integration (< 30 s) are preferred.
-These methods follow a relevant grid of sample points (Xiaoqing, 2003, Filizola and Guyot, 2004; Bouchez et al., 2011; Armijos et al., 2013; Vauchel et al., 2017).
-The mean concentration $\langle C \rangle$ [mg L-1] is determined by combining all samples into a single representative discharge-weighted concentration value, which is depth-integrated and cross-sectionally representative (Xiaoqing, 2003; Horowitz et al., 2015; Vauchel et al., 2017).
-In the present study, the spatial distribution of the concentration within the cross - 20 section is summarized into a single concentration profile that is assumed to be representative of the suspension regime along the river reach.
-The water depth h [m] becomes the mean cross-section depth, which is close to the hydraulic radius for large rivers.
-Therefore, $\langle C \rangle$ will be hereafter defined as the depth-integration of this concentration profile C(z) (z [m] being the height above the bed), from a reference height z_0 [m] just above the riverbed ($z_0 \ll h$) to the free surface, and weighted by the depth-averaged velocity $\langle u \rangle = \frac{1}{h} \int{z_0}^{h} u(z) dz$ [m s-1] (a term list may be found in the appendices):
+Thus, sampling methods with instantaneous capture or short-term integration (< 30 s) are preferred.
+These methods follow a relevant grid of sample points (Xiaoqing, 2003; Filizola and Guyot, 2004; Bouchez et al., 2011; Armijos et al., 2013; Vauchel et al., 2017).
+The mean concentration $\langle C \rangle$ $(mg L^{-1})$ is determined by combining all samples into a single representative discharge-weighted concentration value, which is depth-integrated and cross-sectionally representative (Xiaoqing, 2003; Horowitz et al., 2015; Vauchel et al., 2017).
+In the present study, the spatial distribution of the concentration within the cross section is summarized into a single concentration profile that is assumed to be representative of the suspension regime along the river reach.
+The water depth h (m) becomes the mean cross-section depth, which is close to the hydraulic radius for large rivers.
+Therefore, $\langle C \rangle$ will be hereafter defined as the depth-integration of this concentration profile C(z), z (m) being the height above the bed, from a reference height z_0 (m) just above the riverbed $(z_0 \ll h)$ to the free surface, and weighted by the depthaveraged velocity $\langle u \rangle = \frac{1}{h} \int{z_0}^{h} u(z) dz$ (m s-1) (a term list can be found in the appendices):

-$$25 \quad \langle C \rangle = \frac{\int{z_0}^h C(z) \times u(z) dz}{\int{z_0}^h u(z) dz},\tag{1}$$
+$$\langle C \rangle = \frac{\int{z_0}^{h} C(z) \times u(z) \mathrm{d}z}{\int{z_0}^{h} u(z) \mathrm{d}z}.$$ (1)

-However, to dampen the random uncertainties mainly related to the coarse sediments, this procedure requires taking a statistically significant number of samples throughout the cross-section, which is also time- and labor-intensive.
+However, to dampen the random uncertainties mainly related to the coarse sediments, this procedure requires taking a statistically significant number of samples throughout the cross section, which is also time- and labor-intensive.